OTEC:Ocean Thermal Energy Conversion

 Characteristics of OTEC

-1. Clean and renewable
+1. Clean and Renewable

-The energy source of OTEC is the seawater only, which is clean and renewable.
+The energy source for OTEC is naturally existing seawater, which is clean and renewable.

 3. Stable

-OTEC emits extremely low CO2 in its whole lifecycle.
-(CO2 emission rate for 100 MW-class : 0.014 kg-CO2/kWh) Also, CO2 fixation effects can be expected by diffusing the deep seawater after being used at OTEC system onto the surface layer of the sea, since marine plants grow well with the nutrient rich deep seawater.
+OTEC systems emit extremely low CO2 throughout its life cycle (CO2 emission rate for a 100MW-class plant is 0.014kg-Co2/kWh).
+In addition, C02 fixation effects are expected when diffusing the deep seawater post OTEC into the surface sea layer since marine plants grow well with the nutrient rich deep seawater.

 5. Other